Trauma Recovery services:

 Self-exploration and growth

 Our work will generally begin with a focus on establishing safety and stabilization of symptoms through skill building and self-care, and we will likely spend the most time in this phase and return to it repeatedly throughout treatment.
-Trauma processing involves confronting, working through, and integrating memories of traumatic experiences and their associated feelings so that they become more a part of your past than your present, and therefore no longer seem to be in control of your life.
+Trauma processing involves confronting, working through, and integrating memories of traumatic experiences and their associated feelings so that they become more a part of your past than your present, and therefore no longer feel in control of your life.
 We will do this work slowly, at a pace that feels safe and tolerable to you.
 Finally, to promote self-exploration and growth, we will address thoughts, feelings, and behaviors that may be interfering with your current life satisfaction and will work toward helping you improve the relationships you have with yourself and others.

 It takes courage to confront the past and begin to heal.
-I am committed to building a therapeutic relationship with you that has a foundation of mutual trust and safety as you work to find meaning in your life and hope for the future.
+I am committed to building a therapeutic relationship with you that has a foundation of mutual trust and safety, as you work to find meaning in your life and hope for the future.